Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Introduction

-\xhdr{First Result: Aggregate Market Performance.} We prove that when the bidding agents employ {\Cref{alg:bg}} to tune their pacing multipliers, the resulting market outcome over the full time horizon achieves at least half of the expected optimal \emph{liquid welfare}.
-This efficiency metric, liquid welfare, corresponds to the maximum amount that the advertisers are jointly willing to pay for the allocation they receive. \footnote{In fact, our approximation result is with respect to an even stronger benchmark: the optimal \emph{ex ante liquid welfare}, the maximum amount that advertisers would be willing to pay for their \emph{expected} allocation under any feasible market outcome. } It is geared towards budget-constrained auctions (specializing to utilitarian welfare when budgets are infinite), and is a standard objective in the analysis thereof \citep{DBLP:conf/icalp/DobzinskiL14,DBLP:conf/sagt/AzarFGR17,DBLP:conf/wine/AggarwalBM19,DBLP:conf/innovations/Babaioff0HIL21}. \footnote{While one could reasonably consider utilitarian welfare as an alternative objective in budget-constrained ad auctions, strong impossibility results are known even in a single-shot (non-repeated) setting for a single good \citep{DBLP:conf/icalp/DobzinskiL14}.} Crucially, our liquid welfare result does not depend on the convergence of the actions prescribed by the algorithms to a stationary equilibrium of the bidding game.
-Nevertheless, our approximation guarantee ---half of the optimal expected liquid welfare---matches the best possible bound even for a pure Nash equilibrium in a static truthful auction \citep{DBLP:conf/wine/AggarwalBM19,DBLP:conf/innovations/Babaioff0HIL21}.
+\xhdr{First Result: Aggregate Market Performance.} We prove that when the bidding agents employ {\Cref{alg:bg}} to tune their pacing multipliers, the resulting market outcome over the full time horizon achieves at least half of the optimal expected \emph{liquid welfare}. {Crucially, this guarantee does not depend on the convergence of the algorithms' actions to an equilibrium of the bidding game.
+Nevertheless, it matches the best possible guarantee even for a pure Nash equilibrium in a static truthful auction \citep{Gagan-wine19,Babaioff-itcs21}.}